-As at 30 June 2018 the Company's ultimate parent undertaking was Abu Dhabi United Group Investment and Development Ltd, a company registered in Abu Dhabi and wholly owned by His Highness Sheikh Mansour bin Zayed Al Nahyan.
+As at 30 June 2019 the Company's ultimate parent undertaking was Abu Dhabi United Group Investment and Development Ltd, a company registered in Abu Dhabi and wholly owned by His Highness Sheikh Mansour bin Zayed Al Nahyan.

-Manchester City Limited is the parent undertaking of Manchester City Football Club Limited.
-City Football Group Limited is the parent undertaking of the group to consolidate these financial statements.
-Copies of Manchester City Limited and City Football Group Limited consolidated financial statements can be obtained from Companies House.
+City Football Group Limited is the parent undertaking of the smallest and largest group to consolidate these financial statements.
+Copies of City Football Group Limited consolidated financial statements can be obtained from Companies House.